Ralong Hot Springs: A Unique Spot To Rejuvenate Your Mind And Body

 Photo: Felix Dance / Wikimedia Commons

 Situated about 5 kilometres from Ralong, Borong Village offers you a glimpse into the traditional Sikkimese rural life.
 Known for its organic farming practices, it lets you explore the terraced fields, interact with friendly locals, and sample fresh, locally-grown produce.
-The village also provides stunning views of the surrounding mountains and valleys while you enjoy Ralong Hot Springs tourism, making it an ideal spot for those of you who are nature lovers and photographers.
+The village also provides stunning views of the surrounding mountains and valleys, along with the iconic Borong Hot Springs, making it an ideal spot for those of you who are nature lovers and photographers.

 3. Maenam Wildlife Sanctuary